maxgrenderjones/streamutils/README.md

 Status
 ------
-`streamutils` is currently (pre)-alpha status.
+`streamutils` is currently alpha status.
 By which I mean:
--   I think it works fine, but the tests are incomplete and therefore not all paths have been tested
+-   I think it works fine, but the code coverage is not as high as I'd like it to be (is it ever?)
 -   The API is unstable, i.e. the names of functions are still in flux, the order of the positional arguments may change, and the order of keyword arguments is almost guaranteed to change

 So why release?